📸 Elevate your moments with pro-level compact power — don’t just shoot, own the frame!

-The Sony RX100 III is a premium compact digital camera featuring a 20.1MP 1-inch Exmor R CMOS sensor paired with a bright 24-70mm F1.8-2.8 ZEISS zoom lens.
-It offers advanced imaging with a pop-up OLED viewfinder, 3-inch tiltable LCD, and built-in Wi-Fi/NFC for instant sharing and remote control.
-Ideal for professionals and enthusiasts seeking high-quality photos and Full HD video in a pocket-sized form.
+The Sony RX100 III is a premium compact digital camera featuring a 20.1MP 1-inch Exmor R CMOS sensor paired with a bright ZEISS 24-70mm F1.8-2.8 zoom lens.
+It offers a pop-up OLED viewfinder, a 180° tiltable 3-inch LCD for versatile shooting angles, and advanced connectivity with built-in WiFi and NFC for effortless sharing and remote control.
+Designed for professionals and enthusiasts alike, it delivers stunning image quality, fast continuous shooting up to 10 FPS, and Full HD 1080p video recording with multiple codecs, all in a sleek, pocketable form factor.

 Wireless Technology | yes |